mjordan/islandora_fetch_bags/README.md

 * Allow the creation of Bags for complex object such as books or newspaper issues.
 * Document Solr queries, like retieving PIDs for objects updated after a `fgs_lastModifiedDate_dt` value, or all objects in a collection.
 * Add proper error handling and logging.
-* Add support for access to the REST interface restricted by [Islandora REST Authen](https://github.com/mjordan/islandora_rest_authen)
+* Add support for access to the REST interface controlled by [Islandora REST Authen](https://github.com/mjordan/islandora_rest_authen)

 ## License